jncfa/jncfa/README.md

 ### I'm José Faria**,

-Mastering in Engineering Physics with a special interest for IoT, Robotics and Automation.
+Mastering in Engineering Physics with a special interest in Internet of Things, Robotics and Automation.

 ### Currently working on
 <p align="center">